-The Linear Rail bearings that support the AFD82 Carriage have been selected to provide optimal performance with respect to capacity, size, and low friction.
+The Linear Rail bearings that support the AFD72 Carriage have been selected to provide optimal performance with respect to capacity, size, and low friction.
 To ensure continued optimal performance it is very important not to overload these bearings.
 The following diagrams and associated equations are provided to check your application for excessive loading.

 It is important to note that these equations require the use of Metric units.
 The necessary conversions are provided for your convenience.
-Insert your maximum applied force and process equipment weight (W) and overhang distances (D) to calculate an actual bearing load (L) that must be less than the maximum bearing load shown on the right side of the equation.
-The life of the bearings is 100,000 meters of linear motion, at the maximum allowable bearing load value.
+Insert your maximum applied force and process equipment weight (W) and Load Overhang Distances (D) to calculate an actual Bearing Load (L) that must be less than the maximum Bearing Load shown on the right side of the equation.
+The life of the bearings is 100,000 meters of linear motion, at the maximum allowable Bearing Load value.
 Exceeding this value (L) will reduce the life, and operating at less than this value (L) will increase the life.
 It is common to have combined weight and force loads on the Carriage.
-These situations may require adding two or more of the scenarios shown below.
+These situations will require adding two or more of the scenarios shown below.
+The sum of the different weight and force loads must be less than the Bearing Load (L).
+If the AFD72 is placed in multiple orientations, then the Bearing Load (L) should be checked for each one.
 If your application is not similar to any of the designs listed here, or if the information is not clear, please contact PushCorp Technical Support for assistance.